troldal/OpenXLSX/README.md

 As the heading says - the latest "Release" that is shown on https://github.com/troldal/OpenXLSX/releases is from 2021-11-06, and severely outdated - please pull / download the latest SW version directly from the repository in its current state.
 Link for those that do not want to use ```git```: https://github.com/troldal/OpenXLSX/archive/refs/heads/master.zip

+## (aral-matrix) 15 December 2024 - Bugfix for Issues 306 and #297, default-disable XLDocument & XLStyles warnings about unsupported tags (#296)

+* BUGFIX: document relationships in ```xl/_rels/workbook.xml.rels``` should again open without errors for both relative (to ```xl/``` folder) and absolute archive paths
+* warnings about unsupported archive contents and styles elements are now disabled by default and can be enabled using XLDocument::showWarnings() prior to opening an XLSX file

 ## (aral-matrix) 09 December 2024 - Bugfix for XLDateTime (hopefully final ;)

 Reviewed the XLDateTime code in response to https://github.com/troldal/OpenXLSX/issues/299 and fixed a bug that I think I may have introduced myself.
 Apologies, dates should now correctly construct from ```double```, ```struct tm``` and ```time_t``` and convert back to ```struct tm```.